 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by mobile phone. - When the DSL is absent, please contact school's Deputy DSL(s) (Thomas Ritson, Philippa Chapman & Lizzy Foster). - If the school's DSL and deputies are not available or cannot be reached: - Call 0300 123 4043 followed by a request for support form.
-The staff member must inform the DSL as soon as possible.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary (by email or phone). - When the DSL is absent, please contact school's Deputy DSL(s) (see Section 2). - If the school's DSL and deputies are not available or cannot be reached, please contact the link safeguarding governor (see Section 2).